Complex issues. Expert Advice.

 Quinn & Scattini Lawyers’ expert Family Law Team can assess your individual situation in accordance with the Act, provide expert guidance on what is involved in a surrogacy arrangement and any potential implications so you can make an informed decision.
-We also offer practical and experienced advice if appearing before the court is unavoidable.
-With over 40 years’ experience, Q&S’s Family Law Team are experts in the family law field.
-The team also boasts two Accredited Family Law Specialists.
+With over 40 years’ experience, our Family Law Team are experts in the family law field.
+The team also boasts an Accredited Family Law Specialist.

 The initial consultation provides you with an opportunity to meet your dedicated lawyer, discuss issues, identify your options, map solutions and provide an estimate of costs.
 Lasting up to one hour, our initial consultations provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.